avolitty/avolitty-randomizer/README.md

 gcc -O3 -o avolitty-randomizer -std=c89 src/avolitty-randomizer.c test/main.c
 ```

-The output from the previous command is an exacutable binary named `avolitty-randomizer`.
+`-O3` compiles with maximum optimization and `-std=c89` compiles with C89 standards.

 The compiler gives a warning that the use of `tmpnam()` is dangerous because it assumes the usage is always for directory creation instead of a randomization seed value.

+It outputs an executable binary file named `avolitty-randomizer` in the current directory.

-The binary output from the command line is a random integer between `-32768` and `32767`.
+The output from executing `./avolitty-randomizer` is a random integer between `-32768` and `32767`.

 ``` console
 ./avolitty-randomizer